HumanSignal/label-studio/docs/source/tags/brushlabels.md

 meta_description: Customize Label Studio with brush label tags for image segmentation labeling for machine learning and data science projects.
 ---

-Use the BrushLabels tag for image segmentation tasks where you want to apply a mask or use a brush to draw a region on the image.
+Use the `BrushLabels` tag for image segmentation tasks where you want to apply a mask or use a brush to draw a region on the image.

-Use with the following data types: image
+Use with the following data types: image.

 ### Parameters